cristinalom/coordinista-service/docs/tutorials/outfits-get-all-outfits-by-season.md

 layout: page
 ---

-# Tutorial: Get an outfit by season
+# Quickstart: Get an outfit by season

 This tutorial shows you the process to get an outfit from the Coordinista service based on the season.
 > This tutorial takes about 10 minutes to complete.